 Sometimes things just click into place.
 Float On took only 152 days to go from a conversation over beers to the opening day of a 4-tank floatation therapy center on Hawthorne Blvd. in Portland, Oregon.
 We eventually grew into becoming a 6-tank center (at that time, the largest in the United States) after only a couple of years of being in business.
 Our grand scheme is to give everyone the chance to float, as regularly as they care to.
-We offer some of the lowest rates in the country ($65 for 90-minutes), and have all sorts of programs to help people get in the tanks.

 Our Call to Awesomeness

 The wonderful thing about finding yourself in control of a small business is that you get to do the really cool stuff that you always wish businesses would do.
 Partner with certified organic, carbon negative suppliers?
 Check.
 Give artists a free float?
 Nah- they should get 2 free floats.
 Musicians too!
 Let’s toss them in the tank!
 How about instead of a feedback box we have crayons and a piece of art paper set out each day?

 Graham and Quinn have been best friends since high school.
 Shortly before Graham dragged him up to live in Portland in late 2009, Quinn went on his first float.
 He loved it.
 In May of 2010, the two of them sat down to drink and hash out some basic numbers on what it might take to start up float business.
 They started by reviewing all of the float centers in Oregon (there were only four, and one of them had just gone out of business).

 On their second float, they met Christopher Messer, who was running a single tank out of his apartment.
 The three clicked immediately and decided to open a float business together.
 A few weeks later, Ashkahn Jahromi came through Portland amidst a road-trip around the Northwest.
 After one night of crashing on the couch, he was sold.
 He moved to Portland a week later to help start Float On.